berkkirtay/PasswordManager/README.md

-I developed a simple password manager that stores encrypted credential data in a database via meditor pattern.
+I implemented a simple password manager that stores encrypted credential data in a database via meditor and command patterns.

 ## Procedure
 - The client encrypts passwords and sends it to the server.
-Whenever we try to get our credentials back, the server will check for authorization and will serve the data if it is authorized.
+Whenever we want to retrieve our credentials back, the server will check for authorization and will serve the data if it is authorized.

 - When we attempt to retrieve our credentials, the client will decrypt them with the same public-private pair and will serve to the user.
+Client can use the same key pair or create a new one if it's required.

 - Each client can generate its own token and use it to create unique password containers for its user.
 So, a client can only reach its own container on the server.